Visiting the Ex Convento Desierto de los Leones | Mexico

-Rarely visited by gringos, The 17th Century Ex Convento Desierto de los Leones.
+Rarely visited by gringos, we take a trip out to the 17th Century Ex Convento Desierto de los Leones.
 Definitely worth a visit.

-Some of the museums in Mexico city are starting to reopen.
+Some of the museums in Mexico city are starting to reopen a year after Covid began.

 On the afternoon of Friday, March 5 we called the Ex Convento de los Leones and were told that they would most probably be reopening on the following day.
 We hashed out a plan to get there using public transportation.